e-wrobel/git-details/README.md

 # How to use it:
 Example usage:

-python3 git-details.py /home/ubuntu/my_repo "Mr Sparrow" 2020-08-01 --details Y
+python3 git_details/gitdetails.py /home/ubuntu/my_repo "Mr Sparrow" 2020-08-01 --details Y

 OR when running from installed package in native/docker/virtualnenv:

 git-details /home/ubuntu/my_repo "Mr Sparrow" 2020-08-01 --details Y

 If you want less data (just commits without code changes) use: --details N

+# Getting help:
+git-details -h